“Summer Spring Training”. It sounds like a Yogi-ism.

 Trade deadline will be August 31

 Post-season will be same as format used since 2012.
 Five playoff teams from each league (3 division winners + 2 wild card teams) Winner of the one-game wild card plays top division winner in best of 5 series.
 LCS and WS will both be best of 7 series.
+However, there have been discussions to possibly expand the number of teams that make the playoffs.
+This would have to be collectively bargained and agreed upon.

 The DH Rule will be used by BOTH leagues in 2020